-This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations.
+This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations and treatments.

-As of January 2022, from quality evidence based sources, we have noted five important findings relating to COVID-19 and MPN patients.
+As of July 2022, from quality evidence based sources, we have noted the following important findings relating to COVID-19 and MPN patients.

-- It is recommended that MPN patients be vaccinated against COVID-19.
+- It is recommended that MPN patients be fully vaccinated against COVID-19 with third and fourth doses.

 - Vaccinated MPN patients should continue to follow COVID-19 safe protocols, including following risk mitigation strategies (wearing a good quality mask and social distancing) and having family and household contacts vaccinated, although antibody responses from MPN patients to COVID-19 vaccines are reportedly effective.